m101yosef/m101yosef.github.io/content/publication/rl101/index.md

 <div><br></div>

 ## 2 Markov Decision Processes
 The major goal of AI and reinforcement learning is to help us make better decisions.
 Markov decision process is a classical way to set up almost any problem in reinforcement learning.
-All states in the Markov decision process have MP, Markov property (<a style="text-decoration: none;" class=citation href=#corcoran2023>Corcoran, 2023</a>), which means the future only depends on the present, current state, not the past, all previous states:
+All states in the Markov decision process have MP, Markov property (<a class=citation href=#corcoran2023>Corcoran, 2023</a>), which means the future only depends on the present, current state, not the past, all previous states:

 $$
 \mathbb P[s_{t+1}|s_t]= \mathbb P[s_{t+1}|s_1,...,s_t]